felix-toledo/felix-toledo/README.md

 # 👋 Hey there, I'm Felix Toledo!

 ## About Me 📌
-I'm a web developer and a Systems Engineering student from Argentina 🇦🇷.
+I'm a web developer and a Systems Engineering student from Argentina.
 Ever since I was a kid, I've been hooked on technology 💻.
 I've spent countless hours sharpening my skills, especially in web programming and systems engineering.

 ## What I'm Up To 🚀
 Right now, I'm juggling a few hats at work.
 I coordinate the city's metered parking system, provide user support, generate monthly digital summaries for key municipal systems, and conduct manual QA testing.
 I also maintain websites using WordPress, HTML, CSS.
 It's a lot, but I love every bit of it!